-After 12 months of payments, while working, you will receive payments based on the percentage of income you are losing due to your disability.
+If you are disabled and your weekly disability earnings are from 20% through 80% of your weekly earnings, you will receive payments based on the percentage of income you are losing due to your disability.
+We will follow this process to figure your payment:

-- 1. Subtract your disability earnings from your indexed monthly earnings. - 2.
-Divide the answer in Item 1 by your indexed monthly earnings.
+- 1. Subtract your disability earnings from your weekly earnings. - Divide the answer in Item 1 by your weekly earnings.
 This is your percentage of lost earnings. - 3.
-Multiply your monthly payment by the answer in Item 2.
+Multiply your weekly payment as shown above by the answer in Item 2.

-This is the amount Unum will pay you each month.
+This is the amount Unum will pay you for each week.